IST-DASLab/PanzaMail/README.md

 <!-- 🎛️ -->
 Panza is configured through a set of yaml configurations defined in `configs/`.
 There is a single high-level config under `configs/base.yaml`, and the rest are organized under the main functionalities of the code.
 Note that these task-specific configs can, in some cases, be used to override base configs.
  Specific use cases, such as hyperparameter tuning, are covered in more detail in `scripts/README.md`.
-(TODO jen: write this up.)

 1. Data preparation: `configs/data_preparation.yaml`.
 Additionally, a custom user config must be added under `config/users/` (see below).
 1. Finetuning: the main config is in `configs/panza_finetuning.yaml` and the method-specific ones are in `configs/finetuning/`
-1. Serving: Serving consists of two parts - a serving infrastructure (that we call 'writer') that runs the LLM and so converts prompts to Panza outputs, and an `interface`, which presents the outputs in a useful form - through a command-line interface, a web interface, a gmail client (TODO:Sean), or in a bulk `.json` format (useful for evaluation).
+1. Serving: Serving consists of two parts - a serving infrastructure (that we call 'writer') that runs the LLM and so converts prompts to Panza outputs, and an `interface`, which presents the outputs in a useful form - through a command-line interface, a web interface, a gmail client, or in a bulk `.json` format (useful for evaluation).
 The configs for serving are in `panza_writer.yaml`, and for the interfaces, under `configs/interfaces`.

 <!-- 💬 -->
 These scripts are described in more detail in `scripts/README.md`, but a few customizations need to happen immediately.